jenndiaz/pokemon-favorites/README.md

-# Pokemon Favorites
+# Pokemon Favorites  ♥️

 ## Description and funtionality

 App fetches a list of 20 Pokemon and displays the pokemon as a card with their name, image, and weight.
-Pokemon cards are sorted alpabetically, order can be changes with sort by select element.
-Users can favorite a pokemon and see favorited pokemon in favorite section at top of page.
+- Users can favorite a pokemon, favorited pokemon are then disaplyed together in Your Favorites section
+- Users can change the sort order from A - Z to Z - A

 ## Technical Details